chgiri/banking-mcp-server/README.md

 ## Why a Separate Repository

-The MCP tools here don't call `RagChatService` or `DocumentQnaService` directly as Java beans — they make real HTTP calls to `banking-faq-assistant`'s existing REST API.
+The MCP tools here don't call `RagChatService` or `DocumentQnaService` directly as Java beans — they make real HTTP calls to `banking-ai-agent`'s existing REST API.
 This is intentional: the point of MCP is exposing *existing* services to AI clients, potentially services you don't own or that run in a different stack entirely.
 Co-locating the MCP server inside the app it wraps would have been a shortcut that only works because this project happens to own both sides — not a realistic pattern to demonstrate.

 ## Tech Stack